 - They eat about 40 pounds of food a day.

-- Cows have the ability to hear both higher and lower frequencies better than human beings.
+- Cows can hear both higher and lower frequencies better than human beings.

 - The average dairy cow weighs about 1,200 lbs.

-- Most of the time we see a cow standing, but they actually sit down and stand up around fourteen times each day.
+- Most of the time, we see a cow standing, but they sit down and stand up around fourteen times each day.

 - When you see a cow grazing, they are not biting the grass but instead curling their tongues around it.

-- They have just one stomach but it is divided into four different compartments for digestion.
+- They have just one stomach, that’s divided into four different compartments for digestion.

 - The length of time for a cow to be pregnant is the same as humans: nine months.

-- Cows produce a lot of saliva.
-The make so much saliva that it totals to around 125 pounds per day.
+- Cows produce a lot of salivae.
+They make so much saliva that it totals to around 125 pounds per day.

-When a cow ‘chews their cud’ they are actually regurgitating food that was partially digested in their stomach.
-The weird part is that cows don’t have the ability to actually throw up or vomit.
+When a cow ‘chews their cud,’ they are regurgitating food that was partially digested in their stomach.
+The weird part is that cows don’t have the ability actually to throw up or vomit.